pinchbv/floor/README.md

 The Floor library provides a lightweight SQLite abstraction with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.

+It's important to note that this library is not a full featured ORM like Hibernate and will never be.
+Thus not supporting automatic relationship mapping is intentional.

 This package is still in an early phase and the API will likely change.

 ### Table of contents